Developer FAQ

 - How can I test my changes on real hardware?

-- How can I insert files to the QEMU image?
+- How can I insert files to the Redox image?

-- How can I change my build variant?
+- How can I change my Redox variant?

 - How can I increase the filesystem size of my QEMU image?